pranigopu/pranigopu.github.io/docs/mathematics/linear-algebra/geometry-of-linear-equations.md

 $a_2x + b_2y = c_2$

 Note that here, $x$ and $y$ are two separate variables representing two separate attributes, while the rest are constants.
-Drawing from [_Linear Combinations of Vectors_](https://pranigopu.github.io/mathematics/linear-algebra/linear-combos-of-vectors.html), we can rewrite the given system using vectors such that each vector has two dimensions, one for representing $x$ and one for representing $y$ (in the same order for all the vectors); here, each constant becomes a magnitudes of the dimension corresponding to the variable for which they are a constant multiple.
+Drawing from [_Linear Combinations of Vectors_](https://pranigopu.github.io/mathematics/linear-algebra/linear-combos-of-vectors.html), we can rewrite the given system using vectors such that each vector has two dimensions, one for representing the first equation and the other for representing the second equation (in the same order for all the vectors).
 This is given below:

 $\begin{bmatrix} a_1 \\ a_2 \end{bmatrix} x + \begin{bmatrix} b_1 \\ b_2 \end{bmatrix} y = \begin{bmatrix} c_1 \\ c_2 \end{bmatrix}$